hunainmuneer/Resume/index.md

 # **Muhammad Hunain Muneer**
 ###### *hunain.muneer1995@gmail.com*
 ###### +1 (204)-894-5019
-###### 858 Southwood Ave, Winnpeg, MB
+###### Winnipeg, MB, Canada
 ---
 #### Professional Summary
-A profound energetic individual with a solid working attitude, currently in last year of Bachelor of Science, majoring in Computer Science with specialization in Databases.
-Exceptionally strong team player with proven leadership skills through work experience.
-Strong time management and organizational skills along with the ability to succeed under pressure in rapidly growing firms through intrateam collaboration across all levels in an organization.
+As an enthusiastic individual eager to make impact into the dynamic field of data analytics and data science, I am driven to make meaningful contributions.
+My foundation in data-driven decision-making, cultivated as a data analyst, equips me with the skills and dedication needed to propel innovation and derive valuable insights from data.

 ---
 #### Work Experience
-*Logistics Team*
+*Logistics Team (2018/01 - 2023-02)*
 "Skipthedishes"
 * Defined and drove the integration process for $4M in sales acquisition by introducing new modes of transportation for last-mile food delivery.
 * Negotiated contracts with couriers and designed cost-effective itineraries to optimize delivery time.
 * Forecasted courier demand based on incoming orders, lead time, and historical data to meet company service standards.
-* Inspected courier accidents and evaluated possible subsidies and reimbursements and communicated with customers, and restaurants for the better flow of communication to achieve mutual satisfaction.
+* Inspected courier accidents, evaluated possible subsidies and reimbursements and communicated with customers, and restaurants for a better flow of communication to achieve mutual satisfaction.

-*Team Member*
+*Team Member (2015/05 - 2018-01)*
 "Tim Hortons"
 * Maintained quality communication, customer support, and product representation for customers.
 * Finalized sales transactions, collected customer feedback, and documented issues.
-* Worked in a fast-paced environment, normally in a morning shift.
+* Worked in a fast-paced environment, normally on a morning shift.
-* Multi-tasking; taking orders and serving drive through.
+* Multi-tasking; taking orders and serving drive-through.

-*Sales Job*
+*Sales Job (2016/06 - 2016/09)*
 "Bell MTS"
 * Worked door-to-door in specific areas around the city.
 * Customer communication; provided better deals to people while explaining about the product’s value and the price of the service.